 - Model appropriate behavior.

 - Establish safety mechanisms if your child is in an unsafe situation.

 - Praise your children for the positive choices and things they do.

 - Try to eat meals together as a family as much as possible.

 - Stay aware of your children’s grades, activities, and friendships

 If you've discovered that your child is drinking or doing drugs, the first thing you need to do is take a deep breath.
 You are not in this alone - there are many people who can and will help you.
 Start by talking with people you know, such as family members, friends, teachers, school counselors, sports team coaches, clergy, and your doctor.
 All of these people, along with many others, can help you get focused and determine what to do.

 You can never be too safe or intervene too early - even if you believe your teen is just "experimenting”.
 Casual or experimental use can quickly turn into abuse, dependence or addiction; leading to accidents, legal trouble, and serious health problems.
 If you are at all concerned about your child - you can and should intervene.

-Visit the Drug-Free Organization for a parent checklist with information and videos to help guide you through the steps above.
+Visit the Partnership for Drug-Free Kids for a parent checklist with information and videos to help guide you through the steps above.